hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 It is possible to access your VM via IAP Desktop if you are on Windows or Linux.
 Click [here](https://github.com/GoogleCloudPlatform/iap-desktop) to download IAP Desktop and follow the steps in the documentation to login via IAP Desktop.

-You could also easily access your VM via SSH in your terminal which will be the option for everyone who is using MacOS and I will be showing you later in the post how you do this.
+You could also access your VM via SSH in your terminal which will be the option for everyone who is using MacOS and I will be showing you later in the post how you do this.

-**Note:** It is possible to access your VM via SSH in your terminal no matter what OS you are on but it can be much simpler to use IAP Desktop for someone who is working in a multi-tiered application with multiple VMs and Subnets.

 ### Create a `terraform.tfvars` file

-Create a `terraform.tfvars` file with the following variables:
+Create a `terraform.tfvars` file in your root directory with the following variables:

 ```shell
 # The Billing account ID from the first step